SvenKotlarski/qmCH2018/README.md

 ## What is `qmCH2018`?

 **qmCH2018** is an implementation of quantile mapping (QM) based on empirical quantiles.
-The package has been developed at ETH Zurich and MeteoSwiss and is used for bias-correcting and downscaling EURO-CORDEX RCM output within the frame of the [CH2018 Swiss Climate Change Scenarios](http://www.climate-scenarios.ch).
+The package for the R programming language has been developed at ETH Zurich and MeteoSwiss and is used for bias-correcting and downscaling EURO-CORDEX RCM output within the frame of the [CH2018 Swiss Climate Change Scenarios](http://www.climate-scenarios.ch).

 ****